-The Spektr-RG or Spectrum-XG (SXG) is a Russian-international observatory-class mission with participation from the UK and Germany.
+The Spektr-RG or Spectrum-XG (SXG) is a Russian-German observatory-class mission.
 The observatory is intended to study the interplanetary magnetic field, galaxies and black holes.
 It will carry a complement of five telescopes spanning the energy range from the far ultraviolet to the hard X-ray, plus an all-sky monitor

 The mission is a revived, redesigned version of the earlier Spektr-RG (SXG) mission cancelled in 2002.
 The development of this new mission was started in 2005.